Find a home for private rent

 Private renting is renting a property from a private landlord.
 It is often the quickest way of finding somewhere to live and may be the only option available to you if you want to live in Tower Hamlets.

-Avoid temporary accommodation with shared facilities for an uncertain period of time
+- Avoid temporary accommodation with shared facilities for an uncertain period

 Finding a home